 How can you see Caravaggio like the late Renaissance Romans did?
-In churches in Rome!
+By seeing his work “in situ”, i.e. in the churches in Rome for which they were painted.

 Caravaggio, whose real name was Michelangelo Merisi (1571-1610), was born in a small farming community near Milan.
 He trained in Milan under Simone Peterzano, and made waves in Rome in the early 1600s with his dramatic chiaroscuro (or tenebrism), stark naturalism, and sometimes shockingly violent subject matter.